 Soft Ivory (Vanilla)

-A great alternate color to ivory is vanilla, which is a warmer option.
+An alternate color to ivory is vanilla, which is a warmer option.
 The yellow tones in vanilla are warm and give you that toasty feeling of a winter morning beside the fire.

 Dove Gray (Silver)

-Dove gray is one of the more unique gray colors, yet is a hit for those shopping for girl room colors.
+Dove gray is one of the more unique gray colors yet is a hit for those shopping for girl room colors.
 What makes dove gray so special is that it’s gray with a hint of blue or pink in it.
 It’s a great transitional shade for dark or light colors.

 Coral (Hot Pink)